Meet the Executive Committee

 Our Regional Councilors

-Tim Hawkins (Middle States Regional Councilor) is an associate professor in the department of Geography and Earth Science and advisor to the Omicron chapter at Shippensburg University.
+Tim Hawkins (Middle States Regional Councilor) is a professor in the department of Geography and Earth Science and former adviser to the Omicron chapter at Shippensburg University.
 He earned his undergraduate degree in geography from Colgate University and his graduate degrees in geography from Arizona State University.
-His teaching and research interests include hydroclimatology, urban climatology, and meteorological education.
+His teaching and research interests include hydroclimatology, urban climatology, and weather and climate in general.
 He especially enjoys advising undergraduate and graduate student research projects.
-Some of the results from these projects have been published in The Geographical Bulletin (a GTU publication).
+Some of the results from these projects have been published in The Geographical Bulletin.
 In his free time Tim enjoys traveling with his family, hiking, running, skiing, playing soccer, and reading.